kjosib/booze-tools/README.md

 # Priorities?
 * These operate within a Python environment.
-* They have some features not found in other such tools, and
+* They have some features not found in other such tools.
-* The code is deliberately kept simple, small and well-factored, aiming for suitability in an instructional context.
+* The code is deliberately kept simple, small and well-factored:
+    * Easy to extend, approachable, and informative.
+    * Aiming for suitability in an instructional context.
 * These modules do not generate code:
     * They plug directly into your application and work right away.
     * This makes them excellent for rapid prototyping.